open-telemetry/opentelemetry-specification/specification/trace/api.md

   to associate with emitted telemetry.

 The implementation MUST return different `Tracer` instances when called repeatedly with different values of parameters.
-Note that always returning a new tracer instance is a valid implementation.
+Note that always returning a new `Tracer` instance is a valid implementation.
 The only exception to this rule is no-op `Tracer`: the implementation MAY return the same instance regardless of parameter values.